Anthony Mathis

-Anthony Mathis (born November 23, 1996) is an American professional basketball player for Uppsala Basket of the Swedish Basketball League (SBL).
+Anthony Mathis (born November 23, 1996) is an American professional basketball player for the BC Kalev of the Latvian-Estonian Basketball League.
 He played college basketball for New Mexico and Oregon.

 Early life and high school career

 Mathis attended West Linn High School alongside Payton Pritchard.
 He helped win three 6A state basketball titles.
 As a junior, Mathis was named to the Class 6A first-team all-state.
 He scored 38 points in an upset of Joseph Wheeler High School in the Les Schwab Invitational during his senior season.
 In May 2014, he committed to New Mexico over Oregon State, Portland and UNLV.

 College career

 Mathis averaged 2.3 points per game as a freshman at New Mexico.
 He averaged 2.9 points per game as a sophomore and an injury ended his season after 10 games.
 Following the season, Mathis contemplated quitting basketball and eventually asked coach Craig Neal for a release from his scholarship in order to transfer.
 While talking with potential schools, Neal was fired and Mathis ended up remaining at New Mexico under new coach Paul Weir.
 As a junior, Mathis averaged 12.7 points per game, making 98 three pointers while shooting 47.3 percent from behind the arc, fourth-highest in Division 1.
-He scored a career-high 27 points on January 5, 2019, in a 85-58 win over sixth-ranked Nevada.
+He scored a career-high 27 points on January 5, 2019, in a 85–58 win over sixth-ranked Nevada.
 He averaged 14.4 points, 2.2 rebounds, and 2.1 assists per game as a senior, setting a school record with 106 made three-pointers on 41.6 percent shooting.
 Mathis was named to the Third Team All-Mountain West for the second straight season.

 On April 17, Mathis was granted an additional season of eligibility by the NCAA on account of his injury-shortened sophomore season.
 On June 5, Mathis committed to Oregon as a graduate transfer, choosing the Ducks over Boston College, Kansas, Houston, Oklahoma, and Texas A&M, among others.
-Mathis scored 19 points on December 14, shooting 6-of-10 from three-point range, in a 71-70 win over fifth-ranked Michigan.
+Mathis scored 19 points on December 14, shooting 6-of-10 from three-point range, in a 71–70 win over fifth-ranked Michigan.
 As a redshirt senior, Mathis averaged 8.5 points and 2.3 rebounds per game.